The forests

 The forest area under Gisselfeld Monastery is privately owned and is by far the largest agricultural unit at Gisselfeld Monastery.
 Forestry is managed as traditional forestry with a large production of Christmas trees and decorative greenery.

-Read about RIDEKORT, routes and current prices Her
+Read about RIDEKORT, routes and applicable prices Her

-Gisselfeld Skovdistrikt's overall objective is based on the production of quality timber, combined with forest maintenance that preserves and develops both the production and natural values.
+Gisselfeld Forest District's overall objective is based on the production of quality timber, combined with forest maintenance that preserves and develops both its productive and natural values.

-The forest district's permanent staff currently consists of one forester and six permanent employees.
-In addition, a large number of casual labourers are hired each year during the Christmas tree and decorative greenery season, during which a total of 75,000 Christmas trees and 150 tonnes of decorative greenery are produced annually.
-The majority of the Christmas trees are exported and today constitute a significant part of Gisselfeld Forest District's business.
-Forest production also generates large quantities of wood chips, which are sold in full truckloads to heating plants and similar facilities.
-Gisselfeld Castle, the Home Farm and associated buildings are heated via wood chip boilers, for which the forests supply the necessary amount of fuel.
+The forest district's permanent staff currently consists of a forest manager and six permanent employees.
+In addition, a larger number of casual workers are hired annually during the Christmas tree and decorative greenery season, during which a total of 75,000 Christmas trees and 150 tonnes of decorative greenery are produced annually.
+The majority of the Christmas trees are exported and are today a significant part of Gisselfeld Forest District's business.
+The forest production also produces large quantities of wood chips, which are sold by the lorryload to heating plants and the like.
+Gisselfeld Manor, the Home Farm and associated buildings are heated by wood chip boilers, for which the forests supply the necessary amount of fuel.